 Laws require helmets but many cyclists ignore them, despite the fact that they are 40% more likely to die from head injuries without helmets.
 It is estimated that wearing a helmet is 37% more likely to prevent a crash fatality in general.

-When driving a motorcycle you should obey traffic laws which are put in place for your own safety.
+When driving a motorcycle, obey traffic laws which are put in place for your own safety.
 Also don’t get cocky.
 Just because you’re on two wheels, it doesn’t mean you own the road.
 Be respectful of other drivers, always wear a helmet, never lane-split, don’t pull stunts and stay keenly aware of road conditions.